HerrHozi/AS2Go-Prepare-Domain-Controller/README.md

 # AS2Go-Setup-Domain-Controller
 Files to prepare the AS2GO | Domain Controller Setup

-Find more information here in my blog post: https://herrhozi.com/2022/01/04/as2go-lab-setup-domain-controller/
+Find more information here in my blog post  * [Next.js](https://herrhozi.com/2022/01/04/as2go-lab-setup-domain-controller/):

 ## Quick Start Guide
 Open a Admin PowerShell terminal from the Windows command.